 OTB does not perform research and therefore does not use, disclose or retain PHI or de-identified clinical data for its own research purposes.
 The use, disclosure and retention of data that is collected by OTB is for the stated purpose, which is to maintain a high quality registry of biospecimens and accompanying clinical data for the facilitation of cancer research.

 To whom does OTB disclose PHI?

 OTB is permitted to disclose PHI for non-research purposes in specified circumstances as permitted by PHIPA, 2004 and its regulation.
-For example, OTB discloses PHI to Cancer Care Ontario (CCO) for the purpose of linking the PHI collected at the participating collection centres (hospitals) to additional information that is in the custody and control of CCO (e.g., data within OCRIS, the provincial cancer registry).
+For example, OTB may disclose PHI to Ontario Health/Cancer Care Ontario (CCO) for the purpose of linking the PHI collected at the participating collection centres (hospitals) to additional information that is in the custody and control of Ontario/Health CCO (e.g., data within the Ontario Cancer Registry, the provincial cancer registry).
 This disclosure is permitted under s.
 49 of the Act.
 OTB will disclose PHI only if de-identified or aggregate data will not serve the purpose.

 How can I get access to my information?

 Persons requesting access to their information will be directed to the health information custodian from where the information was collected.

 Whom can I speak to if I have questions about OTB’s information practices and privacy program?

 Questions, concerns or complaints related to OTB’s information practices or privacy program should be submitted in writing and addressed to the OICR Privacy Officer, as set out below.
 All inquiries will be dealt with in a timely fashion.

 Any complaints regarding OTB’s compliance with PHIPA, 2004 and its regulation may be directed to the Information and Privacy Commissioner of Ontario: